 Kelly discovered pilates nearly a decade ago and was instantly passionate about it.
 Within the year she began her journey to become a mat, barre and then a fully certified pilates instructor with BASI (Body Arts & Science International).
 She has continued her studies with a Pre/Post Natal Certification with the industry's expert Carolyne Anthony from The Center of Women's Fitness.
-Kelly continues her studies as she travels; she has spent time at The Pilates Center of Boulder and trained with amazing instructors in Rio de Janeiro, Amsterdam, Barcelona, London, Lake Tahoe, Vail, France and Bermuda.
+Kelly continues her studies as she travels; she has spent time at The Pilates Center of Boulder and trained with amazing instructors in Rio de Janeiro, Amsterdam, New York, Barcelona, London, Lake Tahoe, Vail, France and Bermuda.

 In 2010, Kelly founded Fuel Pilates in Georgetown and was one of the first to bring barre fitness to DC; she added her second location in Shaw in 2012.
 In her former life as a Creative Director and Graphic Designer, she was versed in branding, so as she reinvents Fuel Body Lab in 2017 she is excited to be the first to bring trampoline - or "tramp" as she likes to refer to it - to the DC fitness scene!